Can They Persuade Jesus?

 Jesus is about to teach some clarity on how to recognize false prophets.
 If you think you don’t know any prophets, false or otherwise, change your perspective.

 Look at something simple—like false advertising.
-You may covet some kind of product you see advertised.
-You may save up all our money, or nag the life out of your parents, until you have it.
-In no time at all you discover it is not as advertised.
+You may covet some kind of product you see advertised, and save your money until you have it.
+In no time at all you discover it is not as advertised which causes you to lose interest.
+Now you covet its replacement.

-Being taken by some false advertising is minor in comparison to being taken by some false teaching.
+Being taken by false advertising is minor in comparison to being taken by false teaching.
 False teaching can appeal so strongly to your flesh that your spirit is diminished.

 False teaching appeals to your appetite for wealth and possessions, for glamour and fame, and for power and control.